CALL US (480) 314-5033

 The SFMA is a system to assess and classify movement patterns in order to appropriately direct manual therapy and exercise treatments.
-The system is designed to get to the root of what may be causing faulty movement patterns and, therefore, your pain.
+The system is designed to uncover the root cause of dysfunctional movements that may give rise to your pain.
 It begins by thoroughly observing and assessing movement patterns throughout the entire body, including movements of the neck, arms/shoulders, forward bend, backward bend, trunk rotation, single leg balance, and a deep squat.
 Each of these movements is classified as either functional or dysfunctional and painful or non-painful and then broken down further into simpler movements to identify what may be the cause of movement deficiency.
 This can range from motor control or stability problems to joint restriction or soft tissue tightness.
-Once the assessment is complete, your therapist can then quickly and efficiently design a treatment plan to address the identified dysfunctions.
+Once the assessment is complete, the therapist can then quickly and efficiently design a treatment plan to address the identified dysfunctions.

 Neuromuscular/Trigger Point Therapy